Aadv1k/cybernated/README.md

 ### backend / server

-The app uses a watered down version of MVC
+The app uses a watered down version of the [MVC](https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm) framework.
+Here is a walkthrough of the project alongside the basic functionality

 - We use `mongodb` and [atlas](https://www.mongodb.com/atlas) as our database; [`./models`](./models)
   - [`./models/NewsModel.js`](./models/NewsModel.js) the atlas cluster has a `newsdb` DB with `coinPrices`, `news` as two collections